djmarland/sohba/README.md

 ### Database
 On a fresh build the database will be empty.
 The schema can be created with:
-`docker-compose run sohba bin/console doctrine:schema:create`
+`docker compose run sohba bin/console doctrine:schema:create`

 ### Tests
 There are (some) code quality controls available for the PHP.
 These can be run via:

-* `docker-compose run sohba composer test` runs the PHPUnit test suite
+* `docker compose run sohba composer test` runs the PHPUnit test suite
-* `docker-compose run sohba composer cs` runs CodeSniffer
+* `docker compose run sohba composer cs` runs CodeSniffer
-* `docker-compose run sohba composer cbf` runs CodeBeautifier
+* `docker compose run sohba composer cbf` runs CodeBeautifier
-* `docker-compose run sohba composer stan` runs PHPStan Static Analysis
+* `docker compose run sohba composer stan` runs PHPStan Static Analysis

 ### React app
 The docker-compose file provides a node-yarn container for building the front-end React application (with webpack):

-* `docker-compose run --rm sohba-node yarn client` builds the Sass & React app and stores the results in `/app/public/static`
+* `docker compose run --rm sohba-node yarn client` builds the Sass & React app and stores the results in `/app/public/static`
-* `docker-compose run --rm sohba-node yarn dev` offers a watch mode for building the app
+* `docker compose run --rm sohba-node yarn dev` offers a watch mode for building the app
-* `docker-compose run --rm sohba-node yarn pretty` runs Prettier over the Scss and JS files
+* `docker compose run --rm sohba-node yarn pretty` runs Prettier over the Scss and JS files

 ## Build
 Upon commit to main the application will automatically begin to build using Travis